luizfelipesousa/challenge-ignite-nodejs-01-fundamentos-nodejs/README.md

-Certainly!
-Here's an example of a README file for an API created using Node.js, TypeScript, Fastify, Zod, and Prisma:

 # Task Management API

 This is a RESTful API for creating and managing tasks.
 It is built using Node.js, TypeScript, Fastify, Zod, and Prisma.